tcrowson/houdini_nodeshape_designer/README.md

 # Houdini NodeShape Designer

-A browser-based vector design tool for creating custom node shapes for SideFX Houdini.
-Draw shapes with spline curves, define port positions and flag regions, and export production-ready JSON files — no installation required.
+A browser-based tool for the niche task of creating custom node shapes for SideFX Houdini.
+Draw shapes with spline curves, define port positions and flag regions, and export shapes as JSON files.

 <p align="center">
   <a href="https://tcrowson.github.io/houdini_nodeshape_designer/">Houdini Nodeshape Designer</a>